GrantBirki/software/content/_index.md

 ### 1. Scripts to Rule Them All

-Projects should adhear to the [**scripts to rule them all**](https://github.com/github/scripts-to-rule-them-all) pattern.
-This pattern is a set of common scripts that are used across all repositories through an organization.
-This pattern is used to ensure that all projects have a consistent set of scripts that are used to perform common tasks such as testing, building, and deploying.
+Projects should follow the [**scripts to rule them all**](https://github.com/github/scripts-to-rule-them-all) pattern.
+This ensures a consistent set of scripts for tasks like testing, building, and deploying any project.

-Using this pattern enables developers to immediately be productive in a new repository as they can run a single command to get a working development environment.

-CI builds also greatly benefit from this pattern as they use the same scripts that developers use to build and test the project.
+This pattern allows developers to quickly get a working development environment with a single command and ensures CI builds use the same scripts for building and testing.
+Developers don't need to remember the specific commands for each project as the scripts are consistent across all projects.
+No matter the project, language, or framework, calling `script/bootstrap` should always install the project's dependencies.